 I was particularly interested to hear the “Hymn to Darkness Part 2,” Lament for Congo, because it’s one of the few Foresythe tunes I had never heard.
 This is played in a sort of funky clarinets-over-tom-toms style, not too dissimilar from Artie Shaw’s Serenade to a Savage, but the rhythm relaxes and the texture shifts considerably in the middle section.
 Bortnick’s guitar dominates the solo space, although Carpenter gets a few licks in on trumpet.
 Nice counterpoint in the last chorus, too.

-Scott’s The House Detective Registers is played less tongue-in-cheek than usual, with the band reveling in the sort of high-pitched scoring (clarinets and muted trumpet) that Scott himself used.
+The House Detective Registers is played less tongue-in-cheek than usual, with the band oddly enough reveling in the sort of high-pitched scoring (clarinets and muted trumpet) that Raymond Scott used.
 Swift plays a violin solo that almost sounds like something Carroll Hubbard might have swung out on one of the Lee O’Daniel Hillbilly Boys records of the late ‘30s.
 There’s another vocal on this one, by one of the adults, but the lyrics are again indistinguishable.
 A nice chorus follows, with the guitar playing a brilliant counterpoint behind the solo clarinet.

 This Book of Rhapsodies wraps up with Foresythe’s Garden of Weed, one of his more popular pieces and more controversial titles, recorded at a slow pace by his own band and at a slightly brisker one by Lew Stone’s Monseigneur Band.
 The Ghost Train orchestra takes it even a shade slower than Foresythe himself, laying into its “coochy” feeling with tongue planted firmly in cheek.
 Nice clarinet and alto solos spice up the second half of the performance.